Schirrms/combodo_ansible/README.md

 ## End of quote

-The playbooks work fine, but are a little bit hard to integrate in an existing ansible functionality.
+The playbooks work fine, but are a little bit hard to integrate in an existing ansible workload.
 They are more built as a standalone function.

-As I need to integrate those functionalities in other workflow, I cic a crude conversion of the playbook into a role.
+As I need to integrate those functionalities in other workflows, I did a crude conversion of the playbook into a role.

 Basically, I cut and pasted the playbook.
-I also prefixed all var input and output by 'itop_' as there is no 'scope' for vars in Ansible.
+I also prefixed all input and output variables by 'itop_' as there is no 'scope' for vars in Ansible.

 ## Current state

-At for now, only the playbook itop.core.write has been ported.
+At for now, only the playbook `itop.core.write.yml` has been ported.

 ## Usage